Shamrock, Texas: History

 In 1902, the Chicago, Rock Island and Gulf Railway set up a station in the town, calling it "Wheeler" like the county, but later changing it back to the original name of Shamrock in 1903, which prompted the reopening of the Shamrock post office.
 By 1907, the town was competing with the towns of Story and Benonine as trade centers.

 The town continued its growth as other businesses moved into the city, including the county newspaper, which moved from Story and renamed itself from the Wheeler County Texan to the Shamrock Texan, several banks, and Shamrock Cotton Oil Mill.
 In 1911, E. L. Woodley became the mayor of the newly incorporated city.
 In 1926, the discovery of oil and the operation of natural gas wells by Shamrock Gas Company helped spur the city's continuing growth.
 A decline in the oil industry caused the population to drop in the 1940s, but it rebounded in the next decade with the improvement of Route 66.
 By the 1980s, the town was home to an established modern school system, a chemical plant, oil and gas processing plants, and a hospital.

 At its peak in 1930, Shamrock had a population of 3,778.
 Despite some rebounds, the city population continues to fluctuate.
-According to the 2020 census, the city population has dropped to its lowest recorded point with 1,986 residents.
-Despite this, Shamrock is the second-largest Texas city on Route 66, after Amarillo.
+According to the 2020 census, the city population has dropped to its second lowest recorded point with 1,789 residents.
+Despite this, Shamrock remains the second-largest city on the Texas segment of Route 66, after Amarillo.